Materials

 Puzzle options:

-For usage example, check out the following demo from the Asset Store: Custom Image.
+For usage example, check out the Custom Image demo (source files available in the Asset Store).

 To use transparent videos, encode your content in WebM or HEVC format and set the material type to Blend (see: transparency in Blender / Max / Maya).